 To acknowledge and give credit to women in the mobile tech industry, we continue our blog series featuring women, game changers in the mobile industry.

 Tarika Maini Soni

-Product Growth Manager, MoPub
+Product Growth Manager at MoPub

 As a Product Growth Manager at MoPub, I focus on encouraging adoption of engaging ad formats such as video, native, MRAID, and data at scale.
 The Product Growth team stays abreast with the dynamically changing in-app eco-system by keeping a pulse on competitors and following industry trends to innovate accordingly.
 We find creative ways of growing existing partnerships with programmatic buyers & sellers along with identifying new business opportunities for MoPub to invest in.
 Prior to joining MoPub, I was heading up the Mobile Customer Success team in EMEA for Twitter & TapCommerce, where I was tasked with growing a portfolio of top 30 grossing mobile app accounts in EMEA.
 I studied Marketing & International Business from the University of Southern California, Los Angeles.
 You can follow me on Twitter at @maini_t.